jakenguyen0118/mongo-intro/README.md

 1. A list of everyone in your class.
 2. An entry for a single person.

-C. Use find commands to get:
-1. Add new field to all the documents called instructors where it can hold list of instructors
+C. Create a new database, name it seir224, and create a collection name instructors

-2. Add the following instructors: Joe, Suresh, Kenneth, Nathaniel and Melvin
+1. Create a single document that can hold the follwing instructors Joe, Suresh, Kenneth, Nathaniel and Melvin; field name should be instructor_list
-3. Remove Melvin from the instructors list
+2. Remove Melvin from the instructors list

 ### BONUS